jack-malik/cs-char-counter/README.md

 # ------------------------------------------------------------------
 # IMPLEMENTATION NOTE
 # ------------------------------------------------------------------
-The test driver makes use of the App class implementing a bare minimum of methods to implement task.
-All methods are implemented as static as the App class object has no state to maintain and no data members except for the Credit-Suisse provided test string used for unit testing.

 For simplicity we create an input to the counting method limited to subset of ASCII characters from '0' to 'z' but that does not